Tommy Lloyd: Arizona (2021−present)

-Before the 2022–23 season, Arizona had three players, Bennedict Mathruin (Pacers), Dalen Terry(Bulls) & Christian Koloko (Raptors) taken in the 2022 NBA Draft.
+Before the 2022–23 season, Arizona had three players, Bennedict Mathruin (Pacers), Dalen Terry(Bulls) & Christian Koloko (Raptors) taken in the 2022 NBA draft.
 Arizona would begin the season 6–0, which included winning the 2023 Maui Invitational with wins over No.17 San Diego State & No. 10 Creighton.
 The team also played in the Las Vegas Clash, a neutral site game against No. 14 Indiana, which Arizona won 89–75.
 Arizona's last big non-conference matchup would feature a home game against No. 6 Tennessee, with Arizona winning 75–70.
 Arizona & Coach Lloyd would end the non-conference part of the schedule with a record of 12–0.
 Lloyd would become the fastest coach to 50 wins, doing so in 57 games, with a 58–52 win over their rival No. 5 UCLA, it was Arizona's 5th win over a ranked team during the season.
 Arizona would end the season losing to their rival in Los Angeles, 73–82, giving them an overall record of 25–6 & 14–6 in conference play.
 They would enter postseason play ranked No. 8 overall & the No. 2 in the 2023 Pac-12 Tournament in Las Vegas.
 Arizona defeated No. 10 seed Stanford Cardinal 95–84, which was his 59th career win, the most of any head coach to start their coaching career.
 Arizona defeated Arizona State in the Semifinals, 78-59.
 Arizona then defeated rivals UCLA 61-59 to win Arizona’s ninth conference tournament title overall, and the second title in a row.
+He became the first power conference head coach to win his conference tournament championships in his first two seasons as head coach.
 Arizona earn a No. 2 seed in the South Region of the 2023 NCAA Tournament, with a first round match up against Ivy League Champion and No. 15 seed Princeton.
 Arizona was upset 55–59, ending their season with an overall record of 28–7.
+His 61 wins through his first two seasons as head coach are the most in Division I history.

+Arizona began the 2024–25 season as a member of the Big-12 Conference after spending the previous 50 seasons in the Pac-12 Conference.
+The team was ranked number 10 in the preseason AP Poll.
+Arizona ended non-conference play 6–5 with a 4th place finish in the Battle 4 Atlantis.
+Lloyd would win his first Big 12 conference game in the first match up against TCU 90–81.
+Coach Lloyd won his 100th game as head coach doing so in his 126th game overall and became the 10th fastest to do so in a Power Conference.